 10. Viking Ocean Cruises

-Sweet Digs: You can't go wrong when every cabin has a balcony, thoughtful touches like plentiful outlets and quiet-closing drawers, and bathrooms with heated floors.
+Sweet Suites: You can't go wrong when every cabin has a balcony, thoughtful touches like plentiful outlets and quiet-closing drawers, and bathrooms with heated floors.
 Upgrade to one of 14 Explorer Suites for sprawling verandas, separate living rooms and bedrooms and soaking tubs in the bathrooms.
 If nothing but the best will suit your sweetheart, book the one Owner's Suite with its private sauna, dining area and wet bar, and comfortable living room with stereo system.

 Dinner for Two: The mouth-watering food at Manfredi's will start your date night off right.
 The Italian venue is complimentary and offers an expansive Italian menu.
 Don't miss the daily specials and definitely save room for dessert (as difficult as that might be).
 If your style is more casual, check out the sushi bar in the World Cafe buffet or the cured meats and bacon-and-pea soup served faux-fireside at Mamsen's.